 Tennis Nutrition – What to Eat?

 Of equal concern is to seek to practice sound tennis nutrition is the hydration level.
-Be sure to limit or avoid completely caffeinated beverages right before or after match play, such as iced teas, coffee, coffee drinks and colas.
+Be sure to limit or avoid completely caffeinated beverages right before or after match play, such as iced teas, coffee, coffee drinks, and colas.
 These beverages might cause additional fluid loss as urine before the match.
-In addition, be sure to chill at least 2 liters of the favorite courtside drink the night before the match, such as water or a sports drink, so that it will be nice and cold during the match.
+In addition, be sure to chill at least 2 liters of your favorite courtside drink the night before the match, such as water or a sports drink, so that it will be nice and cold during the match.
 All players should have a minimum of 2 liters of liquid by their side during a match.

 Tennis Nutrition Guideline

 Here’s a good post-match meal to celebrate the latest win.
-If Italian doesn’t float the boat, go Chinese.
+If the Italian doesn’t float the boat, go Chinese.